A unique craft whiskey with an oats-based mash bill. A little on the young side, this could use a year or two more in the barrel.

 This finishes fairly short, with more oat and rye pepper.

 I’ll admit that my first experience with this was difficult.
-In opening the packaging, I accidentally spilled some all over my jeans, which left an ethanol smell on me for an hour until I could get to a new pair of pants.
+In opening the packaging, I accidentally spilled some of it all over my jeans, which left an ethanol smell on me for an hour until I could get to a new pair of pants.
 And my initial tasting caught me by surprise, expecting traditional American corn or rye.
-But after settling in with it, I approached it more of an American take on Irish Whiskey and I found it to be perfectly fine for sipping.
+But after settling in with it, I approached it more as an American take on Irish Whiskey and I found it to be perfectly fine for sipping.
 Were this a year or two older, I could actually see it being a really high quality whiskey in that regard.
 As it is, it tastes a bit on the young side, but it has some interesting flavors that feel like they could be developed with time- which means there’s definitely potential with the distillate.